muak/AiForms.Effects/README.md

 ## AddNumberPicker

 This Effect add NumberPicker function to a view.
-When you tap the view ,Picker is shown.
-And when you select a number,it reflect to Number property.
+When you tap the view ,Picker is shown.And when you select a number,it reflects to Number property.If you set Command property,it executes.

 ### Supported View